AndrewWasHere/passphrase_generator/README.md

 $ python pwgen.py build --out shakespeare.pwgen complete_works_urls.txt
 ```

+Scrape a web page with lots of words on it.
+For example, one of Shakespeare's
+plays (or all of them).
+MIT has them all online, and that's actually what I
+tested on.

 ### Generate

 Use this command to generate a passphrase from a database built with the `build`
 command.
 You can specify the minimum number of characters a chosen word should
 have, the maximum number of characters a chosen word should have, the minimum
 number of words in the passphrase, the minimum number of characters in the
 passphrase, and whether to camel case the generated passphrase.

 ```
-$ python pwgen.py generate --min 1 --max 10 --camelcase -n 5 words.pwgen
+$ python pwgen.py generate --min 1 --max 10 --camelcase -n 5 --char words.pwgen
 ```

 ## License